• About

 Fudgy Black Bean Cookies

-black bean cookies arranged on a gray plate with more cookies in the background.
+Fudgy black bean cookies arranged on a plate.

 I'm not sure when I discovered the genius of black bean cookies, but I have been making different versions of them over the last few years.
-Of course, black beans can be added to savory dishes, like refried bean tacos and black bean, corn, and avocado salsa.
+Of course, black beans can be added to savory dishes, like black bean tacos and black bean salsa.
 But, in cookies??
 Yes, and they work like magic!

 I often eat them for breakfast when I need something sweet but still want a healthy meal.
 They're super rich and fudgy, chocolaty, slightly sweet (but you can make them as sweet as you like), and nutritious.